Murder of Junko Furuta: Trial and reaction

 From the time the case was first reported in the media, the Tokyo Metropolitan Police Department (the investigating body) received many calls and letters from the general public demanding that the perpetrators be severely punished, including by life imprisonment or with the death penalty.
 The Tokyo Public Prosecutors Office, which had sought life imprisonment for Miyano during the trial, was criticized for not seeking life sentences for the other perpetrators, nor seeking the death penalty.
 The Tokyo District Court also received numerous calls and letters which criticized the perceived lightness of its sentencing.

-However, a majority of legal professionals surveyed by the Asahi Shimbun newspaper said that the sentences were appropriate based on precedent.
-In the Nagoya couple murder case of 1988, for example—a case which drew comparisons to the Furuta case—the Nagoya District Court had sentenced the main defendant, a 19-year-old male, to death, and a second defendant, a 17-year-old male, to life imprisonment in June 1989.
+A majority of legal professionals surveyed by the Asahi Shimbun newspaper said that the sentences were appropriate based on precedent.
+In the Nagoya couple murder case of 1988, for example—a case which drew comparisons to the Furuta case—the Nagoya District Court had sentenced the main defendant, a 19-year-old male, to death, and a second defendant, a 17-year-old male, to life imprisonment in June 1989, despite the death sentence being commuted to life imprisonment in 1996.

 Hiroshi Itakura, a professor of law at Nihon University, commented that the difference in sentencing was explained by the difference in the number of victims (two in the Nagoya case, versus one in the Furuta case).
 Under the "Nagayama standard", the death penalty in Japan is rarely applied in cases with one victim.
 Itakura also stated that the prosecution in the Nagoya murder case had demonstrated clear premeditation, while in the Furuta case the intent to murder was more uncertain.